eastmedia/cinder/README.txt

 == HISTORY:

-See CHANGELOG in this directory.
+See History.txt in this directory.

 == LICENSE: